EHDEN/NetworkDashboards/docs/src/development.Rmd

 ### Repository Structure Description {-}

-- backups: Scripts and configuration files to perform backups of all the data involved in the Network Dashboards applications (Dashboard viewer + Superset)
+- **backups**: Scripts and configuration files to perform backups of all the data involved in the Network Dashboards applications (Dashboard viewer + Superset)

-- dashboard_viewer: The Dashboard Viewer Django application to manage and upload catalogue results data.
+- **dashboard_viewer**: The Dashboard Viewer Django application to manage and upload catalogue results data.
 More detail can be found in the [Code Documentation](code-documentation.html) chapter.

-- demo: Files that can be used to test some processes of the platform (Upload catalogue results data and import a simple dashboard)
+- **demo**: Files that can be used to test some processes of the platform (Upload catalogue results data and import a simple dashboard)

-- docker: Docker-compose stack-related directories.
+- **docker**: Docker-compose stack-related directories.
   - Environment file
   - Configuration directories (Nginx and Postgres)
   - Custom Superest Dockerfile <!-- TODO link to the subsection on the Superset section -->

   For more information about docker deployment consult the [Installation](installation.html) chapter.

-- docs: Where the files of this gitbook are hosted.
+- **docs**: Where the files of this gitbook are hosted.
 Other output formats can also be obtained here.
 Consult the [Documentation](development-instructions.html#documentation) section of this chapter for more details.

-- superset: contains a submodule to the latest supported version  of Superset's repository and our custom chart plugins
+- **superset**: contains a submodule to the latest supported version  of Superset's repository and our custom chart plugins

-- tests: contains files to launch a docker-compose stack specific to run tests.
+- **tests**: contains files to launch a docker-compose stack specific to run tests.

-- requirements-dev: python requirements files to the several tools to either perform code style checks or to run Django tests
+- **requirements-dev**: python requirements files to the several tools to either perform code style checks or to run Django tests

-- .pre-commit-config.yaml: configuration for the [pre-commit](https://pre-commit.com/) tool.
+- **.pre-commit-config.yaml**: configuration for the [pre-commit](https://pre-commit.com/) tool.
 This is not mandatory to use but is a good tool to automatically fix problems related to code style on staged files

-- setup.cfg: configurations for the several code style tools
+- **setup.cfg**: configurations for the several code style tools

-- tox.ini: configuration for the [tox](https://tox.readthedocs.io/) tool.
+- **tox.ini**: configuration for the [tox](https://tox.readthedocs.io/) tool.
 It helps automate the process to check if the code style is correct and if the Django tests are passing

   It's extremely useful in this context since different code style check tools that we use have some conflicts with python dependencies.
 It creates a virtual environment for each tox environment, in our case, for each code style check tool plus Django tests